 2. Denhardt Mouth Gag

 This instrument was first introduced in 1887 by Dr. Chalres Denhard as a modification of O’Dwyer’s gag, which was reported to be easily dislodged during surgery.
 To prevent this, the arms of the gag curve sharply at the point they exit the mouth.
 This design ensures that the handles are located close to the side of the face, so an assistant can easily keep the gag and the patient’s head stable.
-This improvement cemented the use of the Denhard gag for decades to come, and future modifications, such as the Denhart–Hoefert Mouth Gag, have only improved on what is already a reliable and time-tested instrument.
+This improvement cemented the use of the Denhard gag for decades to come, and future modifications, such as the Denhardt–Hoefert Mouth Gag, have only improved on what is already a reliable and time-tested instrument.

 3. Jennings Mouth Gag